UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-tls-configuration.md

     ```
 3. Save **NET4X-UseSchannelDefaults.reg**
 4. Double-click the **NET4X-UseSchannelDefaults.reg** file
 5. Click _Yes_ to update your Windows Registry with these changes
 6. Restart the machine for the changes to take effect

+### Enable TLS 1.2 for .NET 3.5

+Exchange Server 2013 and later do not need this anymore.
+However, we recommend to configure it identically to the .NET 4.x setting to ensure a consistent configuration.

+1. From Notepad.exe, create a text file named **NET35-UseSchannelDefaults.reg**
+2. Copy and paste the following text into the file
+    ```notepad
+    Windows Registry Editor Version 5.00
+    [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework\v2.0.50727]
+    "SystemDefaultTlsVersions"=dword:00000001
+    "SchUseStrongCrypto"=dword:00000001
+    [HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\.NETFramework\v2.0.50727]
+    "SystemDefaultTlsVersions"=dword:00000001
+    "SchUseStrongCrypto"=dword:00000001
+    ```
+3. Save **NET35-UseSchannelDefaults.reg**
+4. Double-click the **NET35-UseSchannelDefaults.reg** file
+5. Click _Yes_ to update your Windows Registry with these changes
+6. Restart the machine for the changes to take effect